Larry Nassar: Convictions, 2016–2018

 On November 22, 2016, Nassar was indicted on several state charges of sexual assault of a child from 1998 to 2005.
 The crimes allegedly began when the victim was six years old.
 He was charged with 22 counts of first-degree criminal sexual conduct with minors: 15 in Ingham County and seven in neighboring Eaton County.
 The allegations asserted that Nassar had molested seven girls under the guise of providing legitimate medical treatment, both at his home and at a clinic on the MSU campus.
 Bail was set at $1 million, and Nassar was released from jail the same day after posting bond.
 On December 8, 2016, he was arraigned when he pleaded not guilty to all charges.
-He remained free on bail until he was arrested after the FBI had found more than 37,000 images of child pornography and a video of Nassar molesting underage girls.
+He remained free on bail until he was arrested on December 16, 2016, after the FBI had found more than 37,000 images of child pornography and a video of Nassar molesting underage girls.
 He was denied bail and ordered to remain in federal prison.

 On April 6, 2017, his medical license was revoked for three years.

 On July 11, 2017, Nassar pleaded guilty to receiving child pornography in 2004, possession of pornographic images of children dating from 2004 to 2016, and tampering with evidence by destroying and concealing the images.
 Judge Janet T. Neff sentenced Nassar to 60 years in federal prison (three consecutive terms of 20 years) on December 7, 2017, followed by supervised release for the rest of his life.

 On November 22, 2017, Nassar pleaded guilty in Ingham County Circuit Court to seven counts of first-degree criminal sexual conduct with minors under the age of 16.
 He admitted to molesting seven girls, three of whom were under the age of 13.
 He pleaded guilty to an additional three counts of first-degree criminal sexual conduct in Eaton County on November 29.
 As of January 18, 2018, 135 women had accused Nassar of sexual assault while he worked for USA Gymnastics and Michigan State University.
 During the following week, the number rose to 150.
 In a lawsuit that was filed in April 2017, a woman claimed that Nassar had sexually assaulted her while he was in medical school in 1992.